Personal Sales Call: 1.800.221.4408, Business Sales Call: 1.866.326.7549

 • When you are in the midst of “rainy days”, what keeps you positive?

-• Imagine you have a team or individual team member struggling.
-How do you proceed?
+• Imagine you have a team or individual team member struggling, how do you proceed?

-• What are you truly grateful for?
+• Finally, what are you truly grateful for?

 As you consider your answers, are there any things, any characteristics that begin to take shape?
 Any commonalities?
 Take this moment, right now as you read this… what word is top of mind?